Per campus orders and guidelines, MSBA San Francisco UC Hastings campus is operating under

 - Everyone is required to wear face coverings indoors, regardless of vaccination status.

-- For fully vaccinated people, the only time a face covering can be removed indoors is when that person is alone in an office or in a cubicle.
+- For fully vaccinated people, the only time a face covering can be removed indoors is when that person is alone in an office with the door closed, or in a cubicle with wall heights higher than the occupant's head when seated.

 - You may remove your face covering briefly to eat or drink.
 Eating is not allowed in classrooms, hallways, lobbies, or other public areas with the exception of removing a mask to take a quick drink.
 Eating is allowed in employee breakrooms, private offices, and campus dinning locations.
 Anyone eating indoors is encouraged to maintain 6 feet of physical distance; unvaccinated individuals are required to maintain physical distance while eating or drinking in a breakroom setting.